 The Irish Derby is the third Classic of the flat racing season in Ireland, and usually takes place on the final weekend of June at the Curragh.
-This ordinarily makes it a target for horses who have run at the Epsom Derby at the beginning of the month though in 2020 that race was run in July.
+This ordinarily makes it a target for horses who have run at the Epsom Derby at the beginning of the month.

 The Derby is the oldest of Ireland’s Classics and was first run in 1866, though other incarnations of the contest did take place earlier than this.
 Standout former champions include Triple Crown winner Nijinsky, Shergar, Sinndar and Galileo.

 Irish Derby Course Map

 The 1m 4f Irish Derby begins on the far left of the course if viewed from the main Grandstand.
 Runners travel clockwise turning right handed around the inner of the two course loops before joining the home straight at the 3f point.
 This horseshoe shape is similar to that of Epsom and the Epsom Derby though horses travel in the opposite direction.

 |2020||Santiago||2/1||Aidan O'Brien||Seamie Heffernan|

 |2016||Harzand||4/6||Dermot Weld||Pat Smulen|